10up/Engineering-Best-Practices/_includes/markdown/Markup.md

 While [Section 508](https://www.section508.gov/) is the US standard, following the guidance of WCAG 2.0 will help a project pass Section 508 and also maintain a consistent internal standard.
 If a project specifically requires Section 508, additional confirmation testing can be done.

 ### States and Properties
-ARIA also allows us to describe certain inherent properties of elements, as well as their various states.
+<abbr title="Accessible Rich Internet Applications">ARIA</abbr> also allows us to describe certain inherent properties of elements, as well as their various states.
 Imagine you've designed a site where the main content area is split into three tabs.
 When the user first visits the site, the first tab will be the primary one, but how does a screen reader get to the second tab?
 How does it know which tab is active?
 How does it know which element is a tab in the first place?

-ARIA attributes can be added dynamically with JavaScript to help add context to your content.
+<abbr>ARIA</abbr> attributes can be added dynamically with JavaScript to help add context to your content.
 Thinking about the tabbed content example, it might look something like this:

 ```html
 <ul role="tablist">